Queens-Applied-Sustainability/Time-Series-Tools/docs/routines.rst

 and some extra stuff is available.

 Two ancestor tables can be joined by specifying :code:`with` with another routine on the data proxy.
-Currently, it's a left outer join on the left-most column of each table.
+Currently, it's a left join on the left-most column of each table.
 The left table takes precedence on conflicting columns.

 More flexible joining options will be explored at a later time.